Jason Chao: 2014

 Chao was arrested for organising 2014 Macanese Chief Executive referendum.

 2019

 Jason Chao and Man Tou appealed to the Court of Final Appeal against a ban imposed by the public security police on a proposed rally against the police brutality in 2019–20 Hong Kong protests.
 The Court denied the appeal.

+2024

+On 30 May 2024, Chao announced on Facebook that he has acquired British citizenship.

 LGBT rights movement

 First involvement

 In November 2012, the MSAR government withdrew same-sex cohabitants from the domestic violence legislation, leaving LGBT individuals unprotected under the proposed counter-domestic violence law.

 Later, in December, Chao and some of his friends founded the Macau LGBT Rights Concern Group, which marks the beginning of LGBT rights movement in Macau.
 The group then organized the first Rainbow Equality Parade, dedicated to fighting for LGBT rights, including the protection under domestic violence legislation.

 Coming out

 In January 2013, the Macau LGBT Rights Concern Group conducted a survey over LGBT individuals’ situation in Macau.
 On the day the results being published, Chao announced publicly his sex orientation towards males.